Stratham-Newfields Veterinary Hospital

 Visit our Acupuncture Page for more details.

-Acupuncture at SNVH is available to our regular patients only
+Acupuncture at SNVH is available to only our regular patients

 because we take responsibility for the whole patient's well-being.